k98kurz/tapescript/docs.md

-Read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as the IF subroutine definition; read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as the ELSE subroutine definition; pull a value from the queue and evaluate as a bool; if it is true, run the IF subroutine; else run the ELSE subroutine.
+Read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as the IF subroutine definition; read the next 2 bytes from the tape, interpreting as an unsigned int; read that many bytes from the tape as the ELSE subroutine definition; pull a value from the stack and evaluate as a bool; if it is true, run the IF subroutine; else run the ELSE subroutine.

 Aliases: